Macclesfield

 A strike will see rail passengers faced with 'significant disruption'.

-The National Union of Rail, Maritime and Transport Workers (RMT) is to stage three days of industrial action over the bank holiday.
+The National Union of Rail, Maritime and Transport Workers (RMT) is to stage two days of industrial action over the bank holiday.

 As a result, there will be no CrossCountry services at all on Saturday, August 23.